What is cultivated meat?

 Cell culture media

-The cell culture media contains the nutrients and growth factors that cells need to grow outside of the body.
-Research on optimized formulations, animal-free, food-grade components, and recycling technologies are needed to make cell culture media significantly more affordable.
+Cell culture media contains the nutrients and growth factors cells need to grow outside the body.
+Research on optimized formulations, recycling technologies, and scaled supply chains of animal-free, food-grade components is needed to further reduce the costs of cell culture media.

 What’s in cell culture media?

 The first group of components, called the basal media, provides essential nutrients.
 It typically consists of a buffered solution containing glucose, inorganic salts, water-soluble vitamins, and amino acids.
-The second is a group of specific added factors that permit the long-term maintenance, proliferation, or differentiation of cells.
+The second is a group of specific added factors that permit cells’ long-term maintenance, proliferation, or differentiation.
 These added factors are often recombinant proteins, growth factors or hormones, and other ingredients such as lipids and antioxidants.

 Animal serum will not be used in large-scale production

-While the basal media has persisted nearly unchanged since the 1950s, a transition away from other added factors originating from animal sources such as serum is still underway in many industries.
-The use of animal-derived components in cultivated meat production has prohibitive economic, and ethical constraints.
-Many companies have already publicly stated they are using medium formulations that are entirely animal-free, with some research groups and companies having published their protocols for serum-free proliferation and differentiation.
+While the basal media has remained nearly unchanged since the 1950s, many industries are still transitioning away from added factors originating from animal sources, such as serum.
+The use of animal-derived components in cultivated meat production has prohibitive economic and ethical constraints.
+Many companies have already publicly stated they are using medium formulations that are entirely animal-free, and several research groups and companies have published their protocols for serum-free proliferation and differentiation

-In Singapore, Eat Just’s first cultivated chicken products were produced using small quantities of fetal bovine serum (FBS).
+In Singapore, GOOD Meat’s first cultivated chicken products were produced using small quantities of fetal bovine serum (FBS).
 However, the company received approval to sell cultivated chicken using serum-free media in early 2023.
+Additionally, Vow’s cultivated quail product, currently sold in Singapore and Hong Kong, is produced without serum.
 In the United States, UPSIDE Foods submitted information to the FDA showing their product can be created with or without FBS.
-In processes without FBS, purified bovine serum albumin was used.
-However, the company has stated that they intend to phase out the use of bovine serum albumin with recombinant forms of albumin protein.

 Cell culture media challenges